alexch/codelikethis/public/lessons/javascript/take_a_minute_to_refactor_winner.md

 Currently our `checkCells` function returns `true` or `false`.
 But if we want, we can use the *actual value* of the cells instead of `true`.

-That's going to be either 'X' or 'O' depending on which symbol is in all those cells.
+That's going to be either `'X'` or `'O'` depending on which symbol is in all those cells -- or `undefined` if there's no winner yet.

 Then the outer function can use that return value instead of looking into the board directly.